-The Company has also continued to support the Community in Cottonera.
-We have supported events organised by the Local Council of Birgu, namely Birgu by Candlelight and the 450th anniversary event commemorating the Great Siege of Malta.
-Our collaboration with the Malta Maritime Museum has also continued.
+The Company has continued to support the Community in Cottonera, and supported events organised by the Local Council of Birgu, namely Birgu by Candlelight and Christmas activities for children and elderly people.
+Our collaboration with the Malta Maritime Museum has also continued, whilst donations have been given to the Malta Community Chest Fund and Puttinu Cares.